reality/databank/README.md

 interface for developing persistence code, and then at deployment time you can decide what driver to use.

-There are three drivers included in this package: 'memory', 'disk', and 'caching'.
-You should be able to develop code using one or both of the first two.
+There are two drivers included in this package: 'memory' and 'caching'.
+The first is great for development but pretty bad for production.

 There are a few drivers not in this package.
 You can search for them on npm; they all start with 'databank-'.
 So, 'databank-leveldb',